Find the Best Mortgage

 Canadian Income Proof

 The stability of your income shows your capacity to carry the mortgage and any other debts, which show up as facilities on your credit bureau report.
 If your employment is new, your income must be established past probation.
-Changing employers in the middle of your mortgage financing is not advisable.
-Lenders will use a 2-year average on non-guaranteed income such as hourly, bonus, overtime, contract, or self-employed income.
+Changing employers during your mortgage financing is not advisable.
+Lenders will use a 2-year average on non-guaranteed income, such as hourly, bonus, overtime, contract, or self-employed income.

 Types of Income in Canada

 On the A or Prime lending side, lenders can use your taxed income, but any forms of income that are not taxed will not be considered.
 Upon exception, up to 70% of non-taxed income could be used for qualification.
-If you change industries and don’t have two years of average income, the lender may average your year-to-date received income over two years to get a conservative value.
+If you change industries and don’t have two years of consistent income, the lender may calculate your year-to-date received income over two years to obtain a conservative value.

 Canadian Income Documentation

 Lenders will ask for various documents to satisfy their risk assessment.
-The primary documents that borrowers may need to provide are paystubs, letters of employment, and T4s if they are employed.
+The primary documents that borrowers may need to provide include pay stubs, letters of employment, and T4 slips if they are employed.
 At a minimum, Business Registration or Articles of Incorporation, Notice of Assessments (NOAs), T1 Generals and 3 months of business/corporate/individual bank account histories are required for self-employed or incorporated individuals.

 Canada Mortgage Stress Test